rajvijay-reddy/MatchingEngine/README.md

 # MatchingEngine

-Selenium webdriver in C# with Page Object Model design pattern. <br>  This framework is implemented for web-based automation projects and developed using selenium, C# using Page Object Model.<br>  Currently only supports test execution in Chrome or Edge browser.
+This framework is implemented for web-based automation projects and developed using selenium, C# using Page Object Model.<br>  Currently only supports test execution in Chrome or Edge browser.
 <br>

 ## Pre-requisites